AmyHuang.jpg

 Some researchers discovered that the eye movements caused people’s heart rates to lower, slow down breathing and there is a decrease of skin conductance, which indicates relaxation.
 EMDR helps facilitate the brain’s natural capacity to heal itself.
 Just like we get a cut and it turns into a scab, and then back to skin without any effort, our mind knows how to heal itself when it is given the proper stimulation.

-More than 44 randomized controlled trials have investigated EMDR treatment of PTSD, early traumatic stress, and traumatized children and 28 randomized controlled trials evaluated its use with major depressive d/o, bipolar d/o, psycholsis, anxiety d/o, OCD, substance use disorder and pain.
-EMDR has proven to be effective to be effective in eliminating PTSD and trauma-related symptoms and improving symptoms related to presenting problems (Louise, 2019).
+More than 44 randomized controlled trials have investigated EMDR treatment of PTSD, early traumatic stress, and traumatized children and 28 randomized controlled trials evaluated its use with major depressive d/o, bipolar d/o, psychosis, anxiety d/o, OCD, substance use disorder and pain.
+EMDR has proven to be effective in eliminating PTSD and trauma-related symptoms and improving symptoms related to presenting problems (Louise, 2019).

 After assessing 120 outcome studies, EMDR’s effects were greatest in PTSD in children and adolescents and secondly with treating combat PTSD, depression and chronic pain (Mathiessen et al., 2020).